 The Oracle CAP Program is a collaborative effort between Oracle and partners to evaluate early-access builds of the Java Platform, Standard Edition (Java SE) against members’ applications.
 The program works to bring in members who have specialized configurations and applications that can expand the testing of the Java Platform.
 In order to ensure the level of participation, the program is focused on those that can test on a regular basis.
-We encourage the Java community as a whole to continue to perform early access testing through OpenJDK’s early access builds of JDK7 or JDK8 and follow OpenJDK's bug reporting channels.
+We encourage the Java community as a whole to continue to perform early access testing through OpenJDK’s early access builds of upcoming JDK release and updates and follow OpenJDK's bug reporting channels.

 CAP members are selected as from those that are able to run a representative set of tests against the builds we provide and provide feedback on the readiness of the releases.
 The releases encompass both feature releases as well as updates and may involve validating new features or ensuring that regressions (both functional and performance) are not introduced.

 CAP members are provided with early access releases and summaries as to the changes that have been made and the type of testing required.
 Members will be able to access a full-time Oracle developer to help evaluate and prioritize issues identified through CAP testing.